derfla10/qgisora/README.md

 # qgisora
 Display Oracle Spatial data in QGIS using a datamodel allowing to store classifications and timeseries

-<br>The application presumes that the library cx_Oracle can be loaded.
+<br>The application presumes that the library oracledb can be loaded.

 <br>The application assumes some rules on the naming of tables and columns as well as the structure of color lookup tables and timeseries